WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/smartauth.md

 The concept covered in this document can be expressed by a simple analogy.
-Imagine that you have invited a couple to visit for the weekend and offer them the spare bedroom in your home.
+Imagine that you have invited a couple to visit for the weekend and offer them the spare room in your home.
 You only have one key and you give it to them to come and go as they please.
 In technical terms, you have just provided an object capability, the key to your home, to them.
 You know what this key opens (the front door) and doesn't open (the locked safe in your room).
-You know that they have the key now, and won't have the key when they return it to you.
+You know that they can use the key now, and that they won't be able to use the key after they return it to you.
 The couple is free to hand the key off between each other without asking for your permission.

 The analogy above is very close to the way many of us would like to provide access to our personal and corporate data.
 The problem is that there are